9999 (album): Themes

 As the band's first new song after reuniting, "Alright" is the oldest track on the album, having been recorded at the end of 2015.
 They had many other candidates to be their first reunion song, but the band's staff said "Alright" would be a good live song.
 Shiba called it a straight rock song with a blues and hard rock skeleton.

 "I Don't Know" was written to be the theme song of the TV drama Keiji Zero, which is about a detective that lost his memory, and as such has a theme of "memory."
 The show's producer, Ikuei Yokochi, asked for a "mysterious and cynical" song.

 The digital version of the album includes "Kegawa no Kōto no Blues" as a bonus track.
 It is a song from the band's indie years that they never recorded.
 It was recorded in Japan with Tsuchiya producing.
 Yoshii stated that the song is closely related to "Breaking the Hide".

 The 9999+1 expanded version of the album includes four additional tracks.
 The instrumental "Bon Appetit" makes up two of them as it is split into an "Opening" and "Ending", and was used as the band's entrance music on the tour.
 Yoshii said it was planned to be included on the original version of the album after recording it in LA, but he did not make it in time and had to finish it in Japan.
 "Darekani -Demo-" is from the original album's sessions, but was not included for "balance."
 The Hideaki-composed "Eien -Demo 2015-" is an outtake from the sessions of "Alright" that took place in 2015, when the band's reformation was not publicly known.
-Yoshii and Hirose both expressed desire to complete the song one day, with the singer speculating that it will be on their next album.
+Yoshii and Hirose both expressed desire to complete the song one day, with the singer speculating that it would be on their next album.
 Both demos have no official lyrics, but Yoshii is heard scat singing on them.